QuixThe2nd/FeatherDB/README.md

 }
 ```

-You can optionally add custom properties and method to this cals.
+You can optionally add custom properties and method to this class.

 ## 5. Create Table